 • interruptions in the heart.

 Symptoms usually increase after exercise and stress.
-During pregnancy, they also increase.
+They also intensify during pregnancy.

 Diagnostic and treatment methods

-When the listed symptoms appear, a person should urgently go to a medical institution for examination.
+If these symptoms appear, a person should immediately contact a medical facility for examination.

 It usually consists of procedures such as

-• external examination of the patient, measurement of blood pressure, pulse;
+• external examination of the patient, measuring blood pressure, pulse;

 • duplex scanning of the aorta.

-Doppler echocardiography is sometimes done to measure blood flow velocity and turbulence.
+Doppler echocardiography is sometimes ordered to determine blood flow velocity and turbulence.

-If identified moderate changes in the left ventricular myocardium then supportive treatment can be prescribed.
-These are usually preparations containing potassium and magnesium (for example, Panangin or Asparkam).
+If identified moderate changes in the left ventricular myocardium, then supportive treatment can be prescribed.
+These are usually drugs containing potassium and magnesium (for example, Panangin or Asparkam).

-Also, the doctor will advise a special diet, which involves avoiding salty, smoked, fatty foods.
-On the contrary, it will be beneficial to include in the diet foods rich in potassium and magnesium.
+The doctor will also recommend a special diet, which involves avoiding salty, smoked, and fatty foods.
+On the contrary, it will be useful to include foods rich in potassium and magnesium in your diet.

 Healthy foods